-Since 1989… your support resulted in over $2 million educational enhancements to District 205 schools and over $3 million raised and awarded with the inclusion of funds from community partnerships
+Since 1989… your support resulted in over $2 million in educational enhancements for the Elmhurst Public Schools.

 See the educational enhancements that we provided with your generosity.
 All of the materials pictured are provided with Foundation dollars.

 The District # 205 Foundation for Educational Excellence provided $50,000 to help fund the Future Ready Model Classroom project in 2017.

 A pilot program that created three future ready classrooms at the K-2 (Fischer), 3-5 (Lincoln), and 6-8 (Bryan) grade levels.